hish22/ease/README.md

   `Can't print empty parentheses`

-  Happens when a print or logic directive is called without any expression inside the parentheses.
+  Happens when a print or logic ease is called without any expression inside the parentheses.

 - Wrong Inclusion